Curriculum

 School Concert

-Our annual School Concert is a performing arts event incorporating dance, drama and design.
-It gives our students an opportunity to express their creativity through music and dance by performing in front of a live audience at a professional theatre.
-Our whole school community work together helping to prepare the school’s performance, reflecting the personalities, concerns, hopes and dreams of those who create it.
+Our annual School Concert is a showcase of performing arts and student learning, featuring dance, drama, and design.
+This event allows students to express their creativity through music and dance while performing in front of a live audience at a professional theatre.
+The entire school community collaborates to prepare for the performance, reflecting the diverse personalities, concerns, hopes, and dreams of those involved.

 Music